geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

     Then, open the pygeoapi configuration file in a text editor.
     Find the line `# START - EXERCISE 2 - flowlines Guama River`.

-    Add a new dataset section by uncommenting the lines up to `# END - EXERCISE 2 - cadastral parcels Tartu`:
+    Add a new dataset section by uncommenting the lines up to `# END - EXERCISE 2 - flowlines Guama River`:

     ``` {.yaml linenums="1"}
     guama-river: